-At our annual Judicial Appreciation Reception, federal and state judges from across the state gather with students and recent graduates to mingle while enjoying delicious hors d’oeuvres and drinks.
+At our annual Judicial Appreciation Reception, sponsored by Wheeler Trigg O'Donnell LLP, federal and state judges from across the state gather with students and recent graduates to mingle while enjoying delicious hors d’oeuvres and drinks.

-For the second time in three years Colorado Law is hosting the Tenth Circuit Bench and Bar Conference, where students will have the opportunity to learn from and mingle with some of the most influential and important legal minds today.
-Participants include members of the judiciary from throughout the Tenth Circuit, as well as other judges from around the country, including the D.C.
+For the second time in three years Colorado Law hosted the Tenth Circuit Bench and Bar Conference, where students had the opportunity to learn from and mingle with some of the most influential and important legal minds today.
+Participants included members of the judiciary from throughout the Tenth Circuit, as well as other judges from around the country, including the D.C.
 Circuit and the United States Supreme Court.

 In conjunction with the Faculty Clerkship Committee, each year CDO compiles information on the hiring preferences of judges in Colorado in order to assist students with the clerkship application process.
 Potential applicants may also consult CDO’s clerkship information on CDOnline, which contains data on current hiring practices as well as past Colorado Law clerks.

 Colorado Law’s recent successes are indicative of our strong commitment to helping students begin their legal careers in these valuable positions.
-Over the past six years, we have placed an average of 27 graduates per year in clerkships.
+Over the past five years, we have placed an average of 25 graduates per year in clerkships.